vivo-us/request-handler/README.md

 ## Usage

-Getting started with Request Handler simply requires creating a new instance of the Request Handler class and calling the `initNode` method.
-This will register the node with the Request Handler and start the rate limiting process.
+Getting started with Request Handler simply requires creating a new instance of the Request Handler class and calling the `start` method.
+This will register the instance with the other Request Handlers and start the rate limiting process.
 See the [Request Handler Options](#request-handler-options) section for more information on the options available to you when creating a new instance of the Request Handler.

-Once initialized, you can use the `handleRequest` method to make requests to external APIs.
+Once started, you can use the `handleRequest` method to make requests to external APIs.
 See the [Request Config Options](#request-config-options) section for more information on the options available to you when making a request.

 ### Using the default client